ChorusOne/liquid-staking/README.md

 - [a curated list of liquid staking products, services and ideas](/awesome-liquid-staking.md)

 Within the research report we would try to take a 360° view of staking derivatives, covering the following areas:
-- impact on network security
+- Impact on network security
-- centralization risks
+- Centralization risks
-- impact on network governance
+- Impact on network governance
-- competition between networks and protocols
+- Competition between networks and protocols
-- risks and benefits of financialization
+- Risks and benefits of financialization
-- staking in a cross-chain context e.g. moving assets to / through low security zones, bridges & peg zones, impact on shared security & launching new chains
+- Staking in a cross-chain context e.g. moving assets to / through low security zones, bridges & peg zones, impact on shared security & launching new chains

 We will maintain the focus on making this a community initiative.
 We will run calls every two weeks for the duration of the project.
 The project duration is four months, so as to allow plenty of time for collecting and reviewing input from the community.